naveenb0407/eazydiner-eda-analysis/README.md

 #🗂️ Data Source
 The dataset was obtained via web scraping from <a href="https://www.eazydiner.com/">.
-Data was collected for five major Indian cities:
+Data was collected for five major Indian cities:</a>